E-Sid/scripts/README.md

 - `gds-15.bat` refers to Geriatric Depression Scale (15-item) (GDS-15)
 - `gds-4.bat` refers to Geriatric Depression Scale (4-item) (GDS-4)
 - `avpu.bat` refers to AVPU score
+- `avpu2gcs.bat` refer to AVPU to GCS converter

 ## Twin Project
 [Python ACE-III Calculator](https://github.com/moftasa/PythonACEIIICalculator) is a twin project by [Mostafa Hussein Omar](https://github.com/moftasa) that has both a LibreOffice spreadsheet (\*.ods) that could be filled with an automatic calculator and a Python script that works as a calculator.
 Simple type Python and the path of the script and it will start.